Does Mehdi Hasan Think Islam Is A Mental Health Issue?

 Except, of course, you don’t all agree.
 So, maybe there isn’t one true Islam …

 “There’s diversity in Islam.
 ISIS are Muslims, but not practicing my kind of Islam.
-I don’t agree with … and I don’t agree on the punishments prescribed in the Quran and Hadith, for apostasy, theft, sex outside marriage, adultery, ….
+I don’t agree with the punishments prescribed in the Quran and Hadith, for apostasy, theft, sex outside marriage, adultery, ….
 I know better than Mohammed, and I think that Allah has changed the rules.”

 But usually, it’s something like this …

-“ISIS aren’t Muslims, Ahmadis aren’t Muslims, … all those other self-proclaimed Muslims that happen to be an inconvenience to my claim that there is only one true Islam, while trying to distance myself from those other ‘Muslims’ that follow aspects of Islam in ways I don’t like (or don’t like to admit to) … well, they are not Muslims.”
+“ISIS aren’t Muslims, Ahmadis aren’t Muslims, … all those other self-proclaimed Muslims that happen to be an inconvenience to my claim that there is only one true Islam, … so I try to distance myself from those other ‘Muslims’ that follow aspects of Islam in ways I don’t like (or don’t like to admit to), … they are not proper Muslims.”

 Who gave you the right to say they are not Muslims or that they are doing Islam wrong?